shirha/digipick/README.md

 # digipick
 **Starfield Digipick Solver**

 Here is my 'Starfield Digipick Solver'.
 It's working on my 1920 x 1080 fullscreen shots but it should work on anything at 16:9 ratio.
-Just take a screenshot in game (no borders) then click 'Choose file'. **New!** Now you can just paste the image (shift-enter) after a screenshot.
+Just take a screenshot in game (no borders) then click 'Choose file'. **New!** Now you can just paste the image (Ctrl-V or Shift-Insert) after a screenshot.

 Just be carefull to keep the cursor away from tne places on the screen I'm looking at, like around the digipicks keys and the lock empty slots.
 I put mine in the center of the lock or the edges.
 See warning2.jpg

+**IMPORTANT** 99% of the puzzles are are solved in less than a secound but I have come across one that took almost a minute!

 **note:** In the solved-master-lock.jpg, `n` is the number of recursive calls to `solveLock2()` and elapse runtime is in `ms`.